denten-papers/cambridge-materiality/main.md

 major online retailer, for roughly the equivalent of $26, the same price it fetches on the American market.
 The two versions of the text, print and digital, contain ostensibly the same information.
 But they differ substantially in they way they could be read, shared, or archived.

+The vocabulary of user interfaces gives us a way of thinking about books as digital objects in a language that differs from that of literary theory or media studies.
+Consider US Patent 20130219270A1, granted in 2018 to Apple, Inc. out of Cupertino, California.
+The patent materials relate to "displaying and facilitating the manipulation of electronic text of an electronic book (eBook) being read on an electronic device."
+"Much like an ordinary book," the authors continue:

+> electronic books can be used to present text and pictures to readers.
+Instead of ink and paper, however, an electronic book is a collection of digital data that software, known as an electronic book reader application, can interpret and present on a display.

+These opening statements already give us a sense of the lamination involved.
+The electronic text is at once shown to comprise "a collection digital data," its "software interpretation," and "presentation on a display."
+These technologies are further placed secondary to what the patent describes as a book's "first publication," that is, some notion

+Further, at the core of the electronic book lies the idea of a "first publication," which, according to the authors

 My paper copy of the book exists in a single location.
 I am free to gift it, resell, and otherwise dispose of it as I please.
 The digital copy is not technically an object.
 I have